ukrbublik/You-Can-Not-Recommend/README.md

 # Thoughts
-You should:
+You can:

 - use matrix factorization as base algo
 - use item-to-item recommendations for items rated by user (todo)
 - use kNN as secondary algo (use users - nearest neighbours) (todo)
 - use social info (friends, clubs) (todo)

-You should not:
+You can not:

 - include in recommendations items that user already plans to watch or watched but not rated
 - repeat items of same mediafranchise (todo)